sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/35-phase3_device_configuration.md

     |:---------------------
     | <img src="photos/flash_firmware_toggled_options_inked.jpg" width="500"/>

 5. Select "NAZE" and firmware version "2.1" from the dropdowns.
-If you have custom firmware to flash, instead click on "Load Firmware \[Local\]" in the bottom right corner of the window and select your custom fireware file.
+Alternatively, if you have custom firmware to flash, instead click on "Load Firmware \[Local\]" in the bottom right corner of the window and select your custom fireware file.

     | Selecting firmware from dropdowns | Loading custom firmware
     |:---------------------------------:|:-------------------: